 14. Have You Considered Outsourcing Your Fulfillment?

 We visited a 3PL facility and just felt like it wouldn’t be a good fit for us.
 We know that nobody will care about our customers more than us.
-Ultimately, we were just not ready to hand over any portion of our business to anybody.
+Ultimately, we were just not ready to hand over any portion of our business to anybody, therefore we decided to opt out of using an eCommerce fulfillment service.

 We pride ourselves on being personal with our fulfillment: wrapping the packages in tissue, adding in our little notes, adding our stickers.
 We do everything to ensure every order has a special Beautiful Disaster touch, which has become part of our branding.